 In 2005 Hardin County was greatly impacted by Hurricane Rita, and again in 2008 by Hurricane Ike.
 Following these storms there was not an organized recovery effort dedicated to serving our impacted community, or one made up of local individuals, organizations and businesses committed to working recovery long term.

 Recovery was slow, frustrating, and because there wasn't an organized team to refer survivors to

-local resources and assistance, many families never recovered and walked away.
+local resources and vetted assistance, many families never recovered or just walked away.

 Money - Manpower - Materials

-We began recovery in early 2018 with over 500 cases.
+Hardin County Strong began Harvey recovery in early 2018 with over 500 cases.
 We completed and closed our last Harvey case in August 2020.
 Today we remain a sustainable long term recovery team and continue to serve our community through various projects and initiatves.
 Since Harvey, we have responded to Tropical Storm Imelda, the COVID crisis, Hurricane Laura and Winter Storm Uri.